 - Full Member

 - Associate Member

 - Affiliate Member

-These individuals contribute directly to peer reviewed basic, translational or clinical cancer research and/or clinical trials and participate in and contribute to the effectiveness of overall University of Vermont Cancer Center (UVMCC) activities, including UVMCC research programs, retreats, seminars, committees and other academic and public activities.
+These individuals contribute directly to peer reviewed basic, translational or clinical cancer research and/or clinical trials and participate in and contribute to the effectiveness of overall University of Vermont Cancer Center activities, including UVM Cancer Center research programs, retreats, seminars, committees and other academic and public activities.
 Full members share all benefits and privileges.

 Members in this category are faculty who are actively engaged in basic, translational or clinical cancer research and/or clinical trials.
 Full members will:

 - Be full-time faculty at UVM although some part-time clinical faculty, emeritus faculty and allied health professionals with major cancer research commitments may be eligible if their award is made to UVM

 - Have served as Principal Investigator or co-Principal Investigator on peer-reviewed cancer-focused or cancer-relevant research grants or clinical trials within the last three years, including site PI on NCTN trials.
 A track record of collaboration on grants is highly encouraged.